BWF World Ranking: Overview

 The ranking points are awarded based on the level and progress of the tournament from each player/pair.
 Ranking points calculated are based on the tournaments each players/pairs participate in from the last 52 weeks.
 If a player or pair has participated in ten or fewer World Ranking tournaments, then the ranking is worked out by adding together the points won at tournaments in the last 52 weeks.
 If a player or pair has participated in 11 or more World Ranking tournaments, only the 10 highest points scored in the tournaments during the 52-week period count towards their ranking.
 The highest possible ranking points are 124,000 as of 2022 but will soon increase to 125,000 in 2023 with 4 Super 1000 Tournaments.
 Though the highest points ever achieved are 122,606 by Viktor Axelsen as ranking points were frozen from 2020–2022.

 Points system

 Points system used are as follows:

+After 23 April 2024

+Since 2024 (Week 17), BWF has used a new system for counting points: